miraclx/freyr-js/README.md

 ### Configuration

+#### User / Session specific configuration

+Persistent configuration such as authentication keys and their validity period are stored within a session specific configuration file.

+This configuration file resides within the user config directory per-platform. e.g `$HOME/.config/FreyrCLI/d3fault.enc` for Linux.

+The JSON-formatted file is encrypted with a 64-character random hex that, in-turn is stored within the [Native Password Node Module](https://github.com/atom/node-keytar).

+#### Project specific configuration

 All configuration is to be defined within a `conf.json` file in the root of the project.
 This file should be of `JSON` format and is to be structured as such.